simonakom/shop-api/README.md

-# CRUD API for shops and their items!
+# CRUD API for shops and their items

 ## Welcome!